kkneomis/flask_guides/lesson10.md

-# Lesson 10 - Using Database Relationships with Flask/SQLalchemy - One to Many
+# Lesson 10 - Using Database Relationships with Flask/SQLalchemy - One to One

 ## Learning Objectives
-* Create one to many relationships using SQLalchemy
+* Create one to one relationships using SQLalchemy

 ## The Walkthrough
 1. Create a Flask Application